mattiachiarle/CMSmall/README.md

   ```
   request parameters: none

-  In the request body, the id will be ignored.
-It's used in the client to identify the different blocks, but it's useless on client side since it'll be automatically assigned by the db.
+  The id of the blocks in the request body will be ignored.
+It's used in the client to identify the different blocks, but it's useless on server side since it'll be automatically assigned by the db.

   request body:
   {